A Simple Question about Fluoride.

 Nursery®, for infants, actually advertises on the label that it has “added fluoride”!
 The company goes on to state, “If you make the choice not to breastfeed, you can still give your baby all the nutrients he/she needs with commercial formula.”

 In a medical laboratory, technicians can measure blood levels for the amount of calcium and potassium.
-Both hypocalcaemia (too little calcium) and hyperkalemia (too much potassium) can indicate that a patient has been exposed to an excess amount of fluoride.
+Both hypocalcaemia (too little calcium) and hyperkalemia (too much potassium) can indicate that a patient has been exposed to an excessive amount of fluoride.

 Our children are being poisoned and they don’t even know it.
 Yet so many parents do not even bother researching what they feed to their kids.
 Twenty years from now, when all of these substances have been banned as cancer-causing agents, many adults will be asking, “Mom, Dad, Why did you feed me all of these toxic chemicals?”
 What will you say to your child?
 “Sorry, the manufacturer said it was OK”?